Russia is a gorgeous country with so many beautiful natural landmarks that most of you never even heard of.

 - 3. Altai Mountains, Altai Republic

-The most popular destinations at Altay Mountains are Katun River, Chuysky Trakt, Aktru Glacier, Beluha Mountain (highest mountain in Siberia) and Teletskoye Lake.
+The most popular places in Altai are Katun River, Chuysky Trakt, Aktru Glacier, Beluha Mountain (highest mountain in Siberia) and Teletskoye Lake.

 - 4. Amur Pillars, Khabarovsk Krai

 Amur Pillars is one of the wonders of the Khabarovsk Krai of Russia.
 This landmark is located in the taiga area, 134 kilometers from the city of Komsomolsk-on-Amur by the village called «Nizhnetambovskoe».

 Amur Pillars are 12 to 70 meters in height.
 Scientists assume that they were formed as a result of an underground volcanic eruption 170 million years ago.
 Visitors of the Amur Pillars will enjoy the unforgettable scenery, clean taiga air and crystal water of the Amur River.

 Photo Credit: Ingalipt66